mhaseebtariq/data-scientist-demystified/README.md

    * On the other hand, a less complex model could explain the predictions really well, which could in return, help the operations analyst make much better (and informed) adjustments
 * Is the model going to reduce the workload (or FTEs)
    * No, the model is only supposed to help the operations analyst make more accurate decisions.
 It might as well be the case that after employing the model, more analysts are needed.
 Analysts who can interpret model outputs; build dashboards/reporting tools for analysing differnet forecasts; maintain a collaborative feedback loop with the data scientists, to help improve the model.
-   * On the other hand an NLP (natural language processing) model could be employed to build a bot for replying to general customer services queries.
+   * On the other hand, an NLP (natural language processing) model could be employed to build a bot for replying to general customer services queries.
 This model could in return, reduce the workload for the customer services department.
 * Which variables should be considered as good predictors for the forecast?
 * What might be a representative funtional form for the model?
 * How to access the input data for the model?